microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

   continueOnError: true
 ```

-If you want to modify the inputs, YAML akin the to the following can be used:
+If you wish to modify the inputs, YAML akin the to the following can be used:

 ```YAML
 steps: